corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 <!-- Optional - define any terms your target audience may not be familiar with.
 You can also introduce acronyms here. -->
 These terms are used throughout this document:

-*contract constraints*: Instructions in a CorDapp's attachments that determine which versions of a CorDapp parties in a transaction can use to provide contracts.
+*contract constraints* Instructions in a CorDapp's attachments that determine which versions of a CorDapp parties in a transaction can use to provide contracts.

 *composite key* A key that consists of two or more attributes that together uniquely identify an entity occurrence.

-*signature constraint* A constraint that lets participants use any version of the CorDapp signed by the `CompositeKey`.
+*signature constraint*: A constraint that lets participants use any version of the CorDapp signed by the `CompositeKey`.

 *blacklisting* A process that prevents a transaction signer from processing transactions.